Book A Medical Consultation

 Post-surgery care

-Ptosis repair surgery is considered challenging as, anatomically, the structures in the eyelid may show varying degrees of degenerative or wear and tear changes and because patient recovery may vary significantly.
+Ptosis correction surgery is considered challenging as, anatomically, the structures in the eyelid may show varying degrees of degenerative or wear and tear changes and because patient recovery may vary significantly.
 Various surgical techniques have been developed, and an ideal outcome can never be guaranteed.

 Ptosis surgery can be claimed under medical insurance if the degree of droop is severe enough to meet the criteria set by our Ministry of Health.
 A trained Oculoplastic Surgeon will be able to assist you in seeing whether you meet those criteria.
 Visual field tests are involved in this assessment.